 The day was provided by Barnabus in Schools.
 This is an organisation that aims to enable schools to explore Christianity creatively.
 It is part of the Bible Reading Fellowship, a Christian charity, and it provides a professional service to primary schools throughout England and Wales, offering quality creative arts-based Barnabas RE Days.

 Key Stage 2 RE

-Our RE teaching is focused on learning about and from religion, by helping children to develop a positive attitude towards others, respecting the right for individuals to hold beliefs and values different from their own, and towards living in a society of diverse religions and beliefs.
-The children learn using lots of visual aids and hands on experiences, including special visitors, assemblies, special events, trips and linked art, music, drama and Computing learning and working.
-All activities and experiences are designed to stimulate the children’s engagement with their learning and to allow all children to access the RE curriculum and learning.
-In Key Stage 2 we encourage our pupils to explore and discuss challenging questions, e.g. thoughts about the ultimate meaning and purpose of life, what is right and wrong, and the being of God.
+Our RE teaching is focused on learning about and from religion, by helping pupils to develop a positive attitude towards other people, respecting their right to hold beliefs and values different from their own, and towards living in a society of diverse religions and beliefs.
+The pupils learn using lots of visual aids and hands on experiences, including special visitors, assemblies, special days, trips, art, music, drama and use of ICT.
+These activities and experiences stimulate the children’s involvement in their learning and allow children of all abilities to access the RE curriculum.
+In Key Stage 2 we encourage our pupils to explore and discuss challenging questions, e.g. about the ultimate meaning and purpose of life, what is right and wrong, and the nature of God.

-RE teaching is designed to enhance the children’s spiritual, moral cultural and social development by developing their ability to reflect on and respond to their own and others’ experiences in the light of their learning about and from religion.
-RE links well to our federation Golden Rules, PATHS learning and British Values teaching and it impacts on all areas of school life where children are encouraged to develop an understanding of, and tolerance and respect for the views and practices of other people.
+RE teaching and learning enhances the children’s spiritual, moral cultural and social development by developing their ability to reflect on and respond to their own and others’ experiences in the light of their learning about and from religion.
+RE links well to our Golden Rules, PATHS and British Values teaching, and impacts on all areas of school life where children are encouraged to develop an understanding of, and tolerance and respect for the views and practices of other people.